-"1.
-Anthony Jaeger (hereinafter the minor) is a youthful looking male, whose physical appearance is such as to be reasonably considered as being under twenty-one years of age and who could reasonably be asked for identification to verify that he could legally purchase alcoholic beverages."
+"Scott J. Ferris (hereinafter the "minor") is a youthful looking male, whose physical appearance is such as to be reasonably considered as being under twenty-one years of age and who would reasonably be asked for identification to verify that he could legally purchase alcoholic beverages."